aidianholder/maps/README.md

 ---

 An interactive map editing and export tool built on MapLibre GL JS.
-Users can toggle map layers, place and style locator labels and icons, draw and style vector features, geocode addresses, and export the current view as PDF, PNG, JPEG, SVG, or an embeddable HTML slippy map.
+Users can toggle map layers, place and style locator labels, icons, points-of-interest overlays, and free-form text annotations, draw and style vector features, geocode addresses, and export the current view as PDF, PNG, JPEG, SVG, or an embeddable HTML slippy map.

 ---